arukusuiinpu/Flux/README.md

 var4 = "hai"

+notint = 2.0 // The default var type of a rational number is double

 private bool SampleFunction(float a, float b) { // Inherits modifiers from Java

     float c = float1 + float2; float d = 3.14 // Both ';' and '\n' serve as terminators